August 27 - September 5, 2018

 Giovanni Robbiano, screenwriter and director, screenwriting mentor at FAMU, where he was Head of Department.

 Level of students and suitable field of study

-Bachelor, Master and PhD students from various disciplines, film studies, film making, art history, visual art, history, cultural anthropology, sociology, those who would like to learn film-making in various forms - fiction, docudrama, documentary, visual arts, etc.
+Graduate and undergraduate students from various disciplines: film studies, film-making, art history, visual art, history, cultural anthropology, sociology; and anyone who would like to learn the basics of film-making in various forms - fiction, docudrama, documentary, visual arts, etc.

 Developing knowledge of the theoretical and analytical aspects of cinema and on the challenges of visual representation of recognizable places; achieving an understanding of problems entailed with the Venetian setting; acquiring or improving skills in film-making and working in a team.